haixuxu/fetch-axios/README.md

-### faxios
+### fetch-axios

-faxios like axios implement with fetch api
+fetch-axios like axios implement with fetch api

 ### usage